 Though this remedy is widely recommended by doctors and reputable sources, there are still no studies testing or showing that it’s effective.
 There’s also no research supporting the science for how it works.

-As well, it doesn’t permanently remove cysts — only a professional healthcare provider can do that.
+As well, it doesn’t permanently remove cysts — only a healthcare professional can do that.
 Although this method isn’t guaranteed to drain or reduce the appearance of a cyst, it may be worth a try.

 - Heat clean water to a warm or hot temperature, not boiling.